FAR-Lab/Interactive-Lab-Hub/Lab4/readme.md

 **b.
 What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**

+Control the colors of the LED using the above sensors ( including FSR )

 ## Part D. I2C Sensors